MJKWoolnough/ics/README.md

 type WeekDay uint8
 ```

-WeekDay is a numeric representation of a Day of the Week
+WeekDay is a numeric representation of a Day of the Week.

 ```go
 const (